rails/rails/guides/source/getting_started.md

 $ cd blog
 ```

-The +rails new blog+ command we ran above created a folder in your
+The `rails new blog` command we ran above created a folder in your
-working directory called +blog+.
-The +blog+ directory has a number of
+working directory called `blog`.
+The `blog` directory has a number of
 auto-generated files and folders that make up the structure of a Rails
 application.
-Most of the work in this tutorial will happen in the +app/+ folder, but here's a basic rundown on the function of each of the files and folders that Rails created by default:
+Most of the work in this tutorial will happen in the `app/` folder, but here's a basic rundown on the function of each of the files and folders that Rails created by default:

 |_.File/Folder|_.Purpose|
 |app/|Contains the controllers, models, views, helpers, mailers and assets for your application.
 You'll focus on this folder for the remainder of this guide.|